crossplane/uptest/design/design-doc-uptest-improvements-and-increasing-test-coverage.md

 uptest diff-test --source v1.2.0 --diff-source git --data-source="${UPTEST_DATASOURCE_PATH}" --setup-script=cluster/test/setup.sh --default-conditions="Test"
 ```

-### Connection Details Included Tests
+### Connection details tests

-`Connection Details`, one of the key points that Crossplane provides is that
+`Connection Details`, are one of the key points Crossplane provides when a
-when a provider creates a managed resource, the resource can create
+provider creates a managed resource.
+The resource can create resource-specific
-resource-specific details.
-These details can include usernames, passwords, or
+details including usernames, passwords, or connection details such as an IP
-connection details such as IP address.
-Such details are vital for the user to
+address.
+Such details are vital for the user to access and use the provisioned
-access and use the provisioned resource.
-Uptest does not perform any tests on
+resource.
+Uptest does not perform any tests on `Connection Details` of such
-`Connection Details` of such resources today.
+resources today.

-For example, when a `Cluster` is provisioned on a `provider-gcp`, the
+For example, when a `Cluster` is provisioned through `provider-gcp`, the
-connection details of this cluster are in a secret.
-Whether the value in this
+connection details of this cluster are stored in a secret.
+Whether the value in
-secret is properly populated or not is actually of the same importance as
+this secret is properly populated or not is of the same importance as whether
-whether the resource is Ready or not.
+the resource is Ready or not.

 For this reason, a test step that checks the `Connection Details` can be added
-for some resources.
+for resources.
 These test steps can be manipulated with various hooks.
 Basically, the CLI of the relevant provider can be used here.
-At this point,
+At this point, it
-it should be noted that this will be a custom step for frequently used resources
+should be noted that this will be a custom step for frequently used resources
-rather than a generic step, but it can be a good point in terms of increasing
+rather than a generic step.
-test coverage.

-The `Import` and `Update` steps are managed through the annotations in the
+The annotations in the example manifests manage the `Import` and `Update` steps.
-example manifests.
-It would be appropriate to consider Connection Details as a
+It would be appropriate to consider `Connection Details` as a similar step and
-similar step and manage it through annotations for the resources that are
+manage it through annotations for the desired resources.
+As a default behavior,
-desired to run.
-As a default behavior, the `Connection-Details` step will not
+the `Connection Details` step will not run.
+This step can be executed if the
-run.
-This step can be executed if the annotation is set in the related example.
+annotation is set in the related example.
+The secret field values to be checked
-The secret field values to be checked in the related annotation can be
+in the related annotation can be specified.
-specified.
 For example:

 ```yaml
 apiVersion: rds.aws.upbound.io/v1beta1